The Best Medical Alert Systems with Fall Detection of 2026

 False alarms and missed falls may happen, since fall detection devices aren’t 100% accurate.
 According to one research paper, when a commercial system was tested by 18 people across four months, 83 of 84 alarms reported were false alarms.
 Accuracy also depends on the type of device you use and its sensitivity.7

 If you experience a false alarm while using a medical alert system, tell the dispatcher.
 Don’t be afraid of accidentally triggering the alarm, since the monitoring center staff know false alarms will happen.
 Companies also encourage you to test your device so you’re comfortable with the process, and you can simply tell the dispatcher that you’re testing the device when they respond.
+Check out our Lively medical alert review for another option with a live, friendly monitoring center.

 Medical alert systems with fall detection costs